khesoem/Defects4J-Plus-M/README.md

 ### Computed Test Coverages
 The statement coverage is calculated at method level.
-For each buggy version, the test coverage of each unit test on each program method was computed using [JaCoCo](https://www.jacoco.org).
+For each buggy version, the test coverage of each unit test on each program method is computed using [JaCoCo](https://www.jacoco.org).

 Since a unit test usually covers only a few number of methods, the resulting matrix would be a sparse matrix.
 Therefore, the result is stored as a file named “TestCoverage.zip” that includes a file